Our 2020/21 fees are set out below:

-Fees must be paid in advance and can be paid yearly or by term (incurring a 5% surcharge).
+Fees must be paid in advance, and you can pay them yearly or by term (incurring a 5% surcharge).
 We will consider payment options to help you split the cost, so please get in touch to discuss this with us.

 While some basic materials are provided for certain Elective Skills Workshop courses, you’ll need to provide most of the materials required to complete the course successfully and cover other costs such as those associated with the final year Graduate Show.